Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

     print(guess[1:])
 ```

 When I run the code, there were 118 unique solutions that is impossible to me to submit all of them as I don't want to spam the email submission.

+It is also possible that these solutions still have *off-by-one* difference due to floating-point precision.

 At this point, this is more become of "improvement and optimization" which in my opinion is not fun anymore.
 Moreover, I cannot confirm what is correct flag and what not, since the flag is not in usual "formatted form".

 So, I decided to mark this challenge as done and move on.

-### Post-CTF Reality
+### Post-CTF Clarity

-After CTF was ended, I asked the expected answer of this challenge and one of the participant (`@jibe`) gave me the following answer (excluding the label):
+After the CTF ended, I asked for the expected answer of this challenge and one of the participant (`@jibe`) gave me the following answer (excluding the label):

 ```
 [3, 14, 4, -3 ,-13, 11, -5, -16, 16, 16, -12, 0, 9, 1, -11, -14]